 7) ASPARTAME

-Aspartame is an artificial sugar.
-It has no nutritional value.
-It was used by diabetics years ago primarily but is now used as a replacement for sugar in many items.
-People choose to buy diet sodas and other sugar-free food items as a weight control aid.
+Aspartame is an artificial sugar and has no nutritional value.
+People choose to buy diet sodas and other sugar-free food items as a weight control aid, but that may not help as much as they think.

-Not only does aspartame cause inflammation, but it also could lead to you making more unhealthy choices.
-Aspartame and other sweeteners like it may make you crave more sweet food and turn your back on vegetables and other “less-intensely sweet” foods.
+Not only can longterm aspartame potentially cause inflammation, but it also could lead to you making more unhealthy choices because it may make you crave more sweet food.

 8) CASEIN

 Milk products contain casein.
-Studies prove that casein can cause digestive discomfort, gastrointestinal inflammation, small intestine inflammation, and increased inflammatory markers when blood tests were done.
+Studies have shown that casein can cause digestive discomfort and inflammation.
 Cheese, ice cream, yogurt, and milk contain casein.

 9) VEGETABLE OILS AND SEED OILS

-Do you ever use vegetable, safflower, soy, peanut or corn oil?
-How about salad dressings that contain them?
-An overabundance of Omega 6s found in these products can trigger an inflammatory response in the body.
+An overabundance of Omega 6s found in the oils added to salad dressing products can trigger an inflammatory response in the body.

 Better choices for oil are olive, coconut, grapeseed, and avocado oils.
-Olive oil has many antioxidants, and using this oil in cooking may reduce your chance of heart disease and stroke.
-Grapeseed oil has antioxidants, too and also has Vitamin E.
+Olive oil has many antioxidants.
+Grapeseed oil has antioxidants, too.

 10) ALCOHOL

 CRP, or C-reactive protein, is an inflammatory marker that shows an elevation in those who consume alcohol to a level that is beyond safe for them.
-Drinking more than one drink per day for women and two for men can cause inflammation.
-What happens is the liver cannot function properly and toxins are released into the body.
+Overconsumption of alcohol can cause inflammation.

 Keep your alcohol intake at a minimum or consider not drinking at all.